fenzor28/SQL-Project-Zorro/starting_with_data.md

 Question 2:

+What are the top 3 infant products with low stock levels that might risk going out of stock soon?​

 SQL Queries:
 What are the top 3 infant products with low stock levels that might risk going out of stock soon?​